 Purchasing Criteria: Factors to Compare Yamaha Keyboard Models

-- Number of keys
+- of loudspeakers

 Number of keys

 Yamaha keyboards differ not only in size but also in the range of sounds they offer.

 A model with 61 keys can reach five octaves, a model with 76 keys can reach six octaves, and a model with 88 keys can reach eight octaves.
 A touch-sensitive keyboard may also be worth checking (Touch Response).